seanwatters/rgp/README.md

 ## Modes

 There are currently three supported modes: `Dh` (Diffie-Hellman), `Hash`, and `Session`.
 All modes provide the ability to sign content and verify the sender.
-Deniability is preserved by signing the plaintext and encrypting alongside it.
+Deniability is preserved by signing the plaintext and encrypting the signature alongside the plaintext.

 ### Diffie-Hellman